 You can predict how much a humectant changes a product’s water activity by using either the Norrish equation or the Grover equation.
 These equations have scientifically determined constants and coefficients that you can use in your predictions.
 (For more details on the science, see the list of relevant publications.)

 The Moisture Analysis Toolkit is a software program that has these equations built in.
 Its prediction tool uses data specific to your product to predict the quantity of humectant or combination of humectants needed to achieve a desired water activity.
-The following chart illustrates how well the prediction tool worked when we added glycerine to syrup.
+Table 1 illustrates how well the prediction tool worked when we added glycerine to syrup.

 |Formulation||Predicted Water Activity||Actual Water Activity|